-Project Current status Next steps Outer Ring Road Awaiting final decisions from West Yorkshire Transport Fund (WYTF) but preliminary funding for design work agreed.
-Project Board now set up and starts meeting in To determine best Member oversight of this project as funding is (probably) confirmed and formal decision to proceed made by Cabinet post budget.
-Decision as to first two roundabouts for January 2015. design work will also be needed.
+Project Current status Next steps Outer Ring Road Awaiting final decisions from WYTF but preliminary funding for design work agreed.
+Project Board now set up and starts meeting in January 2015.
+To determine best Member oversight of this project as funding is (probably) confirmed and formal decision to proceed made by Cabinet post budget.
 Stadium Planning application now submitted.
 Contractual discussions ongoing.
 Planning consideration anticipated March-April 2015 and contractual decisions in June-July.
-Cabinet to be asked to consider Member oversight in the light of project progress and changed political make-up.
+Cross Party Group being established as requested by group leaders.
 York Central and Station Gateway These two projects now combined under one internal Project Board and one shared project board with Network Rail.
-CYC Member advisory group was established and first meeting now being set.
-Project Initiation Document (PID) in place following Memorandum of Understanding (MoU) Planning framework and transport assessment in train.
-Ongoing discussions with Leeds City Region (LCR) Local Enterprise Partnership (LEP) re infrastructure funding for York Central (YC) and WYTF re multi-modal funding for Station & Gateway.
-Negotiation re vehicle for infrastructure funding underway. agreed with Network Rail (NR) in September 2014.
-Biovale Primary lead with University of York (UoY).
-Funding sought from both LEPs with decisions anticipated in January.
+CYC Member advisory group was established and first meeting being set.
+PID in place following MoU agreed with NR in September 2014.
+Planning framework and transport assessment in train.
+Ongoing discussions with LCR LEP re infrastructure funding for YC and WYTF re multi-modal funding for Station & Gateway.
+Negotiation re vehicle for infrastructure funding underway.
+Biovale Primary lead with UoY.
+Funding sought from both LEPs with decisions anticipated in February.
 Steering Group established, chaired by University and representation (Director CES) from CYC, together with support from Make it York.
 Next stages will depend on funding decisions.
 Guildhall Project under review for interim uses following funding decisions.
-Reported to Cabinet check check Fund of Funds Project to corral opportunities for investment in infrastructure to maximise impact.
+Reported to Cabinet in December 2014.
+The Outline Business case signed off by Cabinet released development funding to proceed with the design of the complex and the procurement of commercial operation.
+Fund of Funds Project to corral opportunities for investment in infrastructure to maximise impact.
 Project initiation will depend on resources available to take this work forward after the budget.
-Public realm renewal Wayfinding consultation now complete.
+Public realm renewal Wayfinding consultation now complete and due for consideration by Cabinet.
 Work in Fossgate in detailed discussion with traders.
 To be reviewed post election in light of need to maintain and improve all city centre public realm.
 Castle Piccadilly and Southern Gateway Officer review identified options in light of commercial property movement in the area.
 Shadow (officer) Board requested further work to be reported in early 2015 and enable informed recommendations to Members.
 Depending on outcomes of next stage commercial evaluation decisions will be needed on investment in project management as part of the budget process, along with formal project initiation.